 But perhaps this is a little bit too narrow of a viewpoint.
 Certainly, first responders talk about the need for a “Spidey sense,” which is really your intuitive mind at work.

-For the last five years, I’ve been using my intuitive ability to make sound decisions in my personal and business life.
-Today, I teach people to wake up their dormant intuition and use it to become more successful, both personally and in their working lives.
+I use my intuitive ability to make sound decisions in my personal and business life.
+I teach people to wake up their dormant intuition and use it to become more successful, both personally and in their working lives.

 The key mistake that most people make about their intuition is that they won’t recognize it when it’s working.